SivyerLab/pystim/README.md

 Stimulus Program uses the [Psychopy](www.psychopy.org) library to create various visual stimuli for use with patch clamp retinal cells.
 It comes with a GUI for ease of use.
 The program is capable of running at 60 fps and triggering recording devices (using a LabJack U3).
+The GUI uses wx, and so appears with a native theme.

 ### Latest Version